andrelandgraf/react-datalist-input/README.md

 ## Demo

-Check it out on my [personal website](https://andre-landgraf.cool)!
+Check it out on [my personal website](https://andre-landgraf.cool/uses)!

 ## Feedback

 Feel free to get inspired and more importantly please provide [your feedback](https://github.com/andrelandgraf/react-datalist-input/issues) on structure and style.
-I'm more than happy to learn how to improve my code and architecture.

 ## Installation

-**Installation via npm**
+### Installation via npm

 ```
 npm install react-datalist-input --save
 ```

-***Basic Usage***
+### Basic Usage

 ```
 import DataListInput from 'react-datalist-input';

 /**
+ * OPTIONAL, this packages comes with a simple default label matching function
- * create your own match algorithm if you want to do so
+ * but feel free to create your own match algorithm if you want to do so
- * @param currentInput String (the current user input)
+ * @param {String} currentInput (the current user input)
- * @param item (one item of the items array)
+ * @param {object} item (one item of the items array)
  * @returns {boolean}
  */
 matchCurrentInput = (currentInput, item) => {